 Extractions are also sometimes used to prepare for other dental treatments like the placement of dental implants, denture fitting, or even orthodontics.

-Once you are fully numbed and sedated, Dr. Mun will use special tools to loosen the connection between your tooth and your gums.
+Once you are fully numbed and sedated, your doctor will use special tools to loosen the connection between your tooth and your gums.
 You may feel some pressure at this time, but you will not feel any pain.

-After the tooth is loose, Dr. Mun will remove it using a pair of forceps.
+After the tooth is loose, your doctor will remove it using a pair of forceps.
 Then, the area will be cleaned and sutured shut to help it heal.
 This process will be repeated to extract more teeth, if necessary.

-No. Your mouth will be numb and we also offer sedation at our office, which helps reduce feelings of fear, anxiety, and discomfort during your tooth extraction in Cedar Park.
-Dr. Mun will ensure you feel safe and comfortable throughout the entire appointment.
+No. Your mouth will be numb and we also offer sedation at our office, which helps reduce feelings of fear, anxiety, and discomfort during your tooth extraction.
+Your doctor will ensure you feel safe and comfortable throughout the entire appointment.

 You should note, however, that you will start to experience some pain and discomfort after your appointment, once your numbing and sedation wear off.
-Dr. Mun will provide you with detailed instructions on how to deal with your pain and discomfort, and ensure you recover properly after your appointment.
+Your doctor will provide you with detailed instructions on how to deal with your pain and discomfort, and ensure you recover properly after your appointment.